 A win in Bangkok's biggest stadium propels a fighter to bigger fights.
 A select few will ascend from the ranks to find riches and a name.

 A young onlooker watches a fighter moments after being knocked out and removed from the ring by stretcher.
-Some fighters areleft with little to show from the sport.
+Injury is a reality of Muay Thai.

 Despite the risks, Muay Thai can also rescue athletes from the life-long grinding poverty so prevalent in Thailand.
 There are no easy answers.